 • The maximum amount of your loan

-• The maximum a student can borrow is the cost of attendance (COA) minus all other financial aid received, including Federal Direct Loans and Federal Work-Study funds The student’s estimated cost of attendance can be found in AccessPlus under the “Student” tab > Financial Aid > Financial Aid Offer or on our Cost of Attendance webpage.
+• The maximum a student can borrow is the cost of attendance (COA) minus all other financial aid received, including Federal Direct Loans and Federal Work-Study funds The student’s estimated cost of attendance can be found in Workday under the “Student” tab > Financial Aid > Financial Aid Offer or on our Cost of Attendance webpage.
 To calculate your maximum eligibility, subtract your other aid options from your total COA.
 For example, if your total COA is $20,000 and you are receiving $10,000 in other forms of aid; grants, scholarships, federal student loans and Work-Study, you can request up to $10,000 in a private education loan.

 • Requesting a loan for a past-due balance from a previous semester